Zigl3ur/fedora-setup/README.md

 # Fedora Playbook

-This playbook is a custom ansible playbook made to execute on a fresg Fedora install so it's easier for me to have a functional and operational system.
+This playbook is a custom ansible playbook made to execute on a fresh Fedora install so it's easier for me to have a functional and operational system.

 ## Configuration